Meulengracht/MollenOS/README.md

 ### Project structure <a name="doc-project-structure"></a>

+- /apps (Contains userspace utilities that are bound to the OS)
 - /boot (Contains bootloaders and anything boot-related)
 - /cmake (CMake configuration files required to build the OS with cmake)
 - /docs (Documentation and related resources about the project and the OS)